frost-racc/3d_engine_terminal/README.md

 # 3d_engine_terminal

-creating a 3d projection C code for terminal view
+# This project aims to be a small 3d renderer engine in terminal view

+So far I've managed to create a basic 3d rotation with proper translation (look branches)